 - 5.4.1 No employer may allow or ask anyone to operate a vehicle airside who does not hold a valid Airside Vehicle Operator's Permit for YQB. - 5.4.2 Section 5.4.1 does not apply to drivers of escorted vehicles or taking AVOP training, or in controlled areas. - 5.4.3 Some vehicles require that the operator hold a particular class of permit (3, 1, or 4A, for example).
 Drivers should refer to the Québec Highway Safety Code for the appropriate class for their vehicle.
 The vehicle owner is responsible for ensuring that each operator holds the permits required by this directive. - 5.4.4 Before submitting Airside Vehicle Operator's Permit applications, the vehicle owner must familiarize the vehicle operators with the particular features of the airport and the provisions of this directive.
-When the prospective vehicle operators have passed the written exam, the vehicle owner must provide them with the appropriate practical training for airside driving. - 5.4.5 Vehicle owners must complete and sign the Airside Vehicle Operator's Permit Application Form, available through the Access Control Office.
-When signing the form, vehicle owners specify the type of operator's permit required and confirm that the vehicle operators: - a) Are employees who must operate airside to fulfill their duties - b) Are familiar with the airport - c) Satisfy the requirements in this directive
+When the prospective vehicle operators have passed the written exam, and before scheduling the driving exam, the vehicle owner must provide them with the appropriate practical training for airside driving. - 5.4.5 Vehicle owners must complete and sign the Airside Vehicle Operator's Permit Application Form, available through the Pass control Office.
+When signing the form, vehicle owners or designated AVOP resources specify the type of operator's permit required and confirm that the vehicle operators: - a) Are employees who must operate airside to fulfill their duties; - b) Are familiar with the airport; - c) Satisfy the requirements in this directive.